FMecha/battlegear/docs/sidebs/tracks.md

 ![2:00 / Original 3](../images/tracks/sbs/sbss_2_00.png)

-* Japanese name: 超弩級 -丑の刻- (Ishiyumi-kyu -Ushi no Koku-)
- * In English, this translates to Super Dreadnought -Time of the Ox-.
+* Japanese name: 超弩級 -丑の刻- (Ishiyumi-kyu -Ushi no Koku-; in English, this translates to Super Dreadnought -Time of the Ox-.
 In traditional Japanese timekeeping, ox/bullock symbolizes the time between midnight and before dawn (between 2 am to 4 am).
 * Default music: Midnight
 * *Unlocked by winning in at least ten previously unlocked tracks.* (Generally, this means all the main tracks; however since the other two original tracks are unlocked at that point, beating them while skipping two regular tracks may also work.)

 Believed to be based on the Gunma Prefectural Route 62 (part of the Akagi mountain roads), this is a deceivingly fast track for a point-to-point touge course, with a time limit that probably won't help the difficulty.
+If you don't finish in the lead, you will see opponents parking their car at the finish line's parking spot.

 Winning at this track will unlock the Taito Truck.